oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-fmw-domains/soa-suite/_index.md

 Compared to running a WebLogic Server domain in Kubernetes using the operator, the following limitations currently exist for SOA Suite domains:

-* The "domain in image" model is not supported.
+* The Domain in Image domain home source type is not supported.
 * Only configured clusters are supported.
 Dynamic clusters are not supported for SOA Suite domains.
 Note that you can still use all of the scaling features, you just need to define the maximum size of your cluster at domain creation time.